andreenko-repo/andreenko-repo/README.md

 ## AI Process Operator

-An experiment using a Gemini-based AI Agent to control the Tennessee Eastman Process through HMI screens, testing how AI can apply reasoning to industrial process control like a human operator.
+An experiment (inspired by Google and DeepMind SIMA-2) using a Gemini-based AI Agent to control the Tennessee Eastman Process through HMI screens, testing how AI can apply reasoning to industrial process control like a human operator.

 Github: https://github.com/andreenko-repo/ai_process_operator